 - Learn more and sign-up here!
 Follow on

-- Beginning Spring 2014: Miller Trailways will be offering a new Campus Connector service with direct daily departures to Frankfort and Lexington from UofL's Belknap campus on coaches equipped with wi-fi and at-seat plug ins!
+- UofL is working with Miller Transportation to begin offering a new Campus Connector service sometime in 2014 with direct daily departures to Frankfort and Lexington from UofL's Belknap campus on coaches equipped with wi-fi and at-seat plug ins!
 The service will depart UofL from Cardinal Blvd. & 2nd Street daily at 6:30am, 10:25am and 7:00pm.
 The service will depart Lexington daily at 9:00am, 4:00pm and 10:15pm.
 Those leaving from downtown or HSC will continue to be able to catch the bus from the station at 720 W Muhammad Ali Blvd. as has been available for years.
 Book here.

 - Miller also offers fantastic regional service from downtown Louisville (720 W Muhammad Ali Blvd.) to cities and towns throughout Kentucky, Indiana, Tennessee, and Ohio, including Campus Connector service with stops at Indiana University, IUPUI, Ball State, Indiana State University, Vincennes University, Valparaiso University and Ohio State University.
 Book here.